itaikatz/itaikatz.github.io/_posts/2017-03-29-topography.md

 ### 4. Merge shade and color

-Next we'll combine the color and shaded relief maps with a simply python script (see the end of this tutorial for the code):
+Next we'll combine the color and shaded relief maps with a simple python script (see the end of this tutorial for the code):
 ~~~
 hsv_merge.py
   hill-relief-c.tiff